GeoscienceAustralia/ptha/propagation/SWALS/README.md

 -----

 SWALS is a light-weight linear shallow water equations solver.
-It can run in cartesian or spherical coordinates, and output stage and depth-integrated velocities over time, either as grids, and/or at tidal gauges.
+It can run in Cartesian or spherical coordinates, and output stage and depth-integrated velocities over time, either as grids, and/or at tidal gauges.
 It can also output the peak stage for an entire run.

 SWALS can run either on a single core, or in parallel using openmp.
-In the latter case, in the authors experience speedups of around 4x are common (say on 6 cores), but you should not expect good performance gains by extending this to many CPUs.
-The authors use cases have mainly involved running many model scenarios, so we are most interested in good performance in the single-core scenario, although when a single run is of interest, the parallel speedup is convenient.
+In the latter case, speedups of around 4x are common (say on 6 cores), but you should not expect good performance gains by extending this to many CPUs.
+The authors' use cases have mainly involved running many model scenarios, where good performance in the single-core scenario is most relevant.
+However, when just a few runs are of interest, the parallel speedup is convenient.

-Either single or double precision arithmetic is supported, and while single precision is usually fine (as well as being faster, and using less memory), users employing single precision should confirm it is sufficient for their application by a few comparisons with the double precision version.
+The code can run using either single or double precision arithmetic (see section below on preprocessing flags).
+Single precision is usually fine (as well as being faster, and using less memory), but users employing single precision should confirm it is sufficient for their application, by doing a few comparisons with the double precision version.

-Run-times will of course depend on the hardware you use.
-For example, SWALS has been used to run a Pacific wide tsunami model at 4-arc-minute resolution for 24 hours, in around 220-300s (depending on IO choices) on a single core of my 3 year old desktop (or on raijin on the NCI).
-As another example, on a single core of the same hardware, we regularly run 'nearly global' models (360 degrees longitude, latitude ranging from -72 to +65) at 1-arc-minute resolution, with run times being abour 75% of the real time (i.e. around 18 hours to simulate 24 hours of tsunami propagation).
-We often simulaneously run 16 models like the latter on a single node of the NCI (16 cores, 64GB total RAM) with similar run times.
+Model run-times will of course depend on the hardware you use.
+For example, SWALS has been used to run a Pacific wide tsunami model at 4-arc-minute resolution for 24 hours, in around 220s (with no IO) on a single core of my 3 year old desktop (or on raijin on the NCI).
+Times are a bit longer with IO, depending on how much output is generated.
+As another example, on a single core of the same hardware, we regularly run 'nearly global' models (360 degrees longitude, latitude ranging from -72 to +65) at 1-arc-minute resolution, with run times being about 75% of the real time (i.e.  around 18 hours to simulate 24 hours of tsunami propagation).
+We often simultaneously run 16 models like the latter on a single node of the NCI (16 cores, 64GB total RAM) with similar run times.
 In this case, note that using the 'numactl' program to enforce reasonable CPU sharing can lead to better load-balancing and faster run times.